aragon/sdk/modules/client/README.md

 # Usage

-The SDK usage is demonstrated in the [SDK examples section of our developer portal]([examples.md](https://devs.aragon.org/docs/sdk/examples/)).
+The SDK usage is demonstrated in the [SDK examples section of the Developer Portal](https://devs.aragon.org/docs/sdk/examples/).

 ## React Native
 In order for the SDK to be used in restricted environments like react native install the following polyfilesand  into your project: